GabrUelRodrigues/python_projects/README.md

 # python_projects
-Python projects I made for learning purposes
+Python projects I do for learning purposes